 There is a reason no one has ever said: “I learned how to do brain surgery last year, and I’m sure I’ll still be really good at it now…”; “Don’t worry!
 I watched a few videos online; I’m totally ready to raise a child”; or “I took a couple of swimming lessons when I was a kid.
 The English Channel should be no problem.”

 Here’s the point: without a plan for sustained follow-up after a training program, don’t bother.
 Many organization leaders do not understand that the real training begins in the days and weeks following the initial sessions.
 Otherwise, they risk sabotaging employee enrichment.

 This means planning more than a day or two of workshops or instruction.
 It means a season of assistance in implementation, re-training, coaching, assessment and progress toward full competence in new skills or knowledge.

-There’s a long-standing myth that it takes 21 days to form a new habit — which originated from the work of Dr. Maxwell Maltz, who studied attempts to heighten his subjects’ sense of fulfillment by adjusting their beliefs about themselves.
-He actually noted that it took a minimum of 21 days for a new belief to take hold, and in most cases a much longer period of sustained effort to retrain thought patterns.
+There’s a long-standing myth that it takes 21 days to form a new habit — which originated from the work of Dr. Maxwell Maltz, who studied attempts to heighten his subjects’ sense of fulfilment by adjusting their beliefs about themselves.
+He actually noted that it took a minimum of 21 days for a new belief to take hold and in most cases a much longer period of sustained effort to retrain thought patterns.

 Whether you’re looking for soft skills to sharpen your team or direction in using your company software, the best results occur when a plan assesses, adjusts and reinforces the initial presentation of material.